therecluse26/PHP-Login/doc/User Manual.md

 Verify that everything is working properly.
 Once this is done **remember to delete the `/install` directory**

 #### Congratulations, you've successfully set up PHP-Login!
 Now get to building your website!

+To learn about additional features, open the corner dropdown menu and explore the options contained.

+**Note:** The available options will be different if a user is an admin vs a standard user.
+Standard users will only see the `Edit Profile`, `Account Settings` and `Logout` menu options.

 <div id="postinstall"></div>